homieiot/convention/convention.md

 ## Broadcast Topic

-Homie defines a broadcast topic, so a controller is able to broadcast a message to all Homie devices:
+Homie defines a broadcast topic, so a controller can broadcast a message to all Homie devices:

 * `homie` / `5` / `$broadcast` / **`subtopic`**: `subtopic` can be any topic with single or multiple levels.
 It must adhere to the [ID format](#topic-ids).